polkadot-developers/polkadot-docs/tutorials/interoperability/xcm-transfers/from-relaychain-to-parachain.md

     ![](/images/tutorials/interoperability/xcm-transfers/from-relaychain-to-parachain/from-relaychain-to-parachain-04.webp)

-4. Fill out the required fields
+4. Fill out the required fields:
     1. **dest** - specifies the destination context for the assets.
 Commonly set to `[Parent, Parachain(..)]` for parachain-to-parachain transfers or `[Parachain(..)]` for relay chain-to-parachain transfers.
 In this case, since the transfer is from a relay chain to a parachain, the destination context is the following:

         ```bash